GTPB/ARANGS16/docs/2016-05-10/vagrant/Worksheet.md

 - Turn on the GUI
 - This box does not use `bash`, it uses `sh`.
 Specify this in the Vagrantfile using `config.ssh.shell="sh"`
 - When you're done configuring the Vagrantfile, save it, then launch the VM with `vagrant up`
 - There might be some error messages where it tries to "mount" folders.
 If you wait long enough it'll give up - it's not a problem.
+If it seems to hang when creating synced folders you can break out of this with Ctr+C, and then log in on the VM using `vagrant ssh`.
+- This VM is again too minimal for us to do something useful with so feel free to destroy it (`vagrant destroy`).